magurh/flare-metrics/README.md

 This will create a dataframe within the `data` sub-directory, with information about all current validators on Flare.

-For FTSO data, there are multiple available sources: [flaremetrics.io](flaremetrics.io), [Flare systems explorer](https://songbird-systems-explorer.flare.rocks/entities/ftsoDataProvider) (currently supporting only Songbird and testnets), and [FTSO monitor](https://flare-ftso-monitor.flare.network/data-providers).
+For FTSO data, there are multiple available sources: [flaremetrics.io](flaremetrics.io), [Flare Systems Explorer](https://songbird-systems-explorer.flare.rocks/entities/ftsoDataProvider) (currently supporting only Songbird and testnets), and [FTSO monitor](https://flare-ftso-monitor.flare.network/data-providers).
 Run one of the following from the root directory:
 ```
 python data_scripts/flare_metrics_ftso.py
 python data_scripts/sys_explorer_ftso.py